kirkata-official/Native-OS-for-Onewing/BUILDS/W1/cockatiel_edition/README.md

 ## Cockatiel edition - open source
-- Cockatiel edition with all the versions.
+- Cockatiel edition with all versions for W1.